pradosh-arduino/PradoshOS/README.md

  Step 1: Install WSL

-         - WSL emulates Linux System in windows without any virtual machine (skip the step if your using Linux)
+         - WSL emulates Linux System in Windows without any virtual machine (skip the step if your using Linux)

  Step 2: Update WSL/Linux Enviroinment (Optional but recommended)